positron-solutions/elisp-repo-kit/README.md

 The simplest and intended way is to call `erk-new`.
 It will first ask you for:

+-   Choose a template
 -   Root directory you want to clone to
+-   Package title
--   Package name
+-   Package feature
 -   Package prefix
 -   Author name
+-   Email address
 -   GitHub user or organization
--   Email address

 `erk-new` also calls `erk-rename-relicense` to rename all of the files, string replace names, and re-license to GPL3.
 It also changes the author and resets the git history.
-Now just follow the steps in [finish setting up](#orge318b14) Have fun!
+Now just follow the steps in [finish setting up](#org9cd1ddb) Have fun!

 # Using ERK for development